-Status: The City's negotiating team has finalized an agreement with the Concord Police Patrolmen Association (CPPA), which provides for 2.5% cost of living adjustments in the next three years; and with the American Federation of State, County and Municipal Employees (AFSCME), which provides for 2.25% cost of living adjustments in the next three years.
-The parties also agreed to re-opener language in the event medical plans need to be modified to avoid the Excise Tax (Cadillac Tax) on medical plans.
-The City is currently negotiating a contract with the United Automobile Workers (UAW), and will begin negotiations with the International Association of Firefighters (IAFF) in early January.
+Status: The City's negotiating team has finalized an agreement with the United Automobile Workers (UAW), which provides for 2.25% cost of living adjustments in the next three years.
+The City is currently negotiating a contract with the International Association of Firefighters (IAFF), whose current contract expires on June 30, 2017.